domgiles/LoadF1DataIntoDB/README.md

 ## F1 Data Loader for database demos
 This is a trivial data loader for the Oracle Database.
-It's currently designed to work against Oracle Database 23c but I'll ease this requirment shortly to support Oracle Database 19c as well.
+It's currently supports Oracle Database 23c and Oracle Database 19c.

 It will end up creating 4 tables
 ```sql